DENTAL CROWNS & TOOTH CAPS

 - Protecting a weak tooth, such as a tooth with a root canal

 - Cosmetic dental purposes, like covering misshaped or discoloured teeth

 A dental crown or permanent tooth cap can be made of metal, porcelain-fused-to-metal, or full-ceramic (porcelain), suiting anyone’s needs and budget.

 Metal crowns tend to last the longest, rarely chipping or breaking, causing minimum wear to other teeth.
 Because of their colour, these crowns are best used for molars.

 Porcelain-fused- to-metal crowns can be colour matched to the natural tooth.
 However, there is a higher chance of them chipping or breaking as oppose to all-metal crowns.

-All Ceramic or all porcelain crowns provide the best natural colour match and are stronger than resin crowns, but not as strong as metal or porcelain-fused- to-metal crowns.
+All Ceramic (Porcelain Crowns) provide the best natural colour match, but are not as strong as metal or porcelain-fused- to-metal crowns.
 They are a good choice for front teeth.

 What does the procedure entail?